-Everyone in healthcare is somehow involved in optimizing and trading off the balance between Care Management and Cost Management.
+Everyone in Business is somehow involved in optimizing and trading off the balance between Care Management and Cost Management.
 Is this one of your highest priorities right now?

 For an individual, we often are trying to ensure the proper processes are in place, and the education and monitoring activities are there, to help patients and healthcare professionals manage their health conditions, or maintain or improve their health status.

 For those with chronic diseases, this may include helping the patient learn to understand their condition and live with it successfully.
 Oftentimes, one of the most important tasks is to motivate patients to persist in taking their therapies and/or continuing with the recommended lifestyle modifications, to help them achieve an ongoing quality of life.
 Examples include:

 For an organization, care management often looks at improving patient flow, waiting times, employee participation and engagement and other process improvements.
 You may have questions regarding how to optimize appointment scheduling; the best hospital design to maximize efficiency, improve outcomes and minimize costs or improve wait times and improve resource utilization.